minnojs/simple-minno-server/readme.md

 The results for each user will be saved into a csv file named according to their ID (the file names should look something like `7ae528f2a86c448a888fb7e4dfbb6d2c11158d97.csv`).
 You can download them using your server's interface or using [ftp](https://en.wikipedia.org/wiki/File_Transfer_Protocol).
 Web access to the results folder is denied in order to keep the privacy of the participants.

+The results files are encoded as [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
+As such, it is capable of saving virtually any language that you choose.
+If you are saving any special characters (read - non English), make sure you that you view your data with a tool capable of reading UTF-8.
+In particular, MS-Excel reads csv as [ANSI](https://en.wikipedia.org/wiki/Windows-1252) by default.
+In order to open a csv file as UTF-8 in excel you may follow [this](https://www.itg.ias.edu/content/how-import-csv-file-uses-utf-8-character-encoding-0) guide.

 The file structure you are aiming for is like so: